Britnell/portfolio/src/content/work/scroll.md

 I'm into CSS animations.
 & I'm into CSS variables.

-So I made a reusable react hook that uses intersection observer to add css variables that describe the scroll parameter of an element.
+So I made a simple reusable webcomponent & react hook that uses intersection observer to add css variables that describe the scroll parameter of an element.
 One reusable hook for when I don't want to load an entire animation library just for 1 or 2 animations

 - [github](https://github.com/Britnell/css-var-animate)